BigThinkAI-UMD/BitCamp-hacker/README.md

 mediapipe==0.9.0.1
 scikit-learn==1.2.0

+Note: When you are running `collect_data.py`, make sure you have created a data folder in the project to hold the images.

 # Workshop 3: We will process the data, code will be released after the workshop!

 # Workshop 4: We will train and use our model, code will be released after the workshop!